opencord/docs/navigate.md

   which is a pre-requisite for configuring and provisioning that new service.

-* Upgrading an existing service is similar to bringing up a new service, where we depend on Kubernetes to incrermentally roll out the containers that implement the service (and rollback if necessarily), and we depend on XOS to migrate from the old model to the new model (and support both old and new APIs during the transition period).
+* Upgrading an existing service is similar to bringing up a new service, where we depend on Kubernetes to incrementally roll out the containers that implement the service (and rollback if necessarily), and we depend on XOS to migrate from the old model to the new model (and support both old and new APIs during the transition period).
 Upgrading existing